glutengo/rendering-strategies/backend/res/posts/react/react.md

 In this case, a more generic approach where any http call which is dispatched when a component is mounted is registered and prefetched.
 * When using [redux](https://redux.js.org) for state management, more alterations have to be made because of the changed flow of data.
 [Their docs](https://redux.js.org/recipes/server-rendering/) provide instructions for this scenario.
-* Our case study assumes that we start by writing a client side rendered single page application and add server side rendering functionality to id.
+* Our case study assumes that we start by writing a client side rendered single page application and add server side rendering functionality to it.
 This is the reason for starting with create-react-app.
-If server side rendering is a requirement from the beginning, the React docs recommend using [next.js](https://nextjs.org/) instead.<sup>[[3](#ref-3)]</sup>
+If server side rendering is a requirement from the beginning, the React docs recommend using [Next.js](https://nextjs.org/) instead.<sup>[[3](#ref-3)]</sup>

 ## Alternative: Next.js

-As suggested in the react docs, an alternative to enhancing a react app created with CRA exists in the Next.js Framework.
+As suggested in the React docs, an alternative to enhancing a React app created with CRA exists in the Next.js Framework.

 We start by creating a new Next.js application: